jultty/mirante-spring/README.md

 # mirante-spring

-Mirante is a data-oriented educational system that aims to minimize the loss of relevant data that could bring us more insight into how we learn.
+Mirante is a data-oriented educational system that aims to minimize the loss of relevant data that could bring more insight into how we learn.

 This repository contains an implementation using Java and the Spring Boot Framework.